MEET THE TEAM

 Ecologist

 Sophie has been working in the ecology industry since 2017.
-She has experience in assisting and leading protected species surveys including bats, great crested newts, nesting birds and reptiles.
-Sophie has a particular interest in botany and has a NE class 1 bat licence, great crested newt licence and barn owl licence and is working towards a Great crested newt licence undertakes many of the ecological surveys including PEAs.
+She has experience in assisting and leading protected species surveys including those for bats, great crested newts, nesting birds and reptiles.
+Sophie has a particular interest in botany and has a NE class 1 bat licence, great crested newt licence and barn owl licence.

 Zoe Barrett

 Zoe graduated from Bournemouth University with an MSc in Biodiversity Conservation.
 She has experience assisting with a range of surveys including Preliminary Roost Appraisals, Preliminary Ecological Appraisals and bat activity surveys.
-Zoe primarily sits on the Biodiversity Net Gain team at ABR Ecology and is currently working towards her Class 1 Bat Licence, dormice and GCN licences.
+Zoe has a Class 1 Bat Licence and sits on the Biodiversity Net Gain team.
+Zoe is currently working towards her dormice and barn owl licences.

 Peter Allen